Henry Jones (actor): Career

-He played Dr. Smith's cousin in a 1966 episode of Lost in Space, "Curse of Cousin Smith", and with R.J.
+He played Dr. Smith's cousin in a 1966 episode of Lost in Space, "Curse of Cousin Smith".
+He appeared as R.J.
 Hoferkamp in the 1968 made-for-television movie Something for a Lonely Man.
-In 1967, he guest-starred in the episode "A Time to Die" of the Sci-Fi TV show Voyage to the Bottom of the Sea.
+In 1967, he guest-starred as mysterious time traveling villain Mr. Pem in the S4E11 episode "A Time to Die" of the Sci-Fi TV show Voyage to the Bottom of the Sea.
+Jones returned as Pem in the 110th and last episode (S4E26) of the series, "No Way Back".
+He had earlier appeared in the S3E4 episode "Night of Terror" as a different character.
 Starting in 1974, he guest-starred three times on The Six Million Dollar Man as Dr. Jeffrey/Chester Dolenz.
 This character was a brilliant scientist who built lifelike robots, but although every plot was foiled, he still managed to escape to fight another day.
 In 1978, he appeared in the Barney Miller episode "The Prisoner".

-In the mid-1980s, Jones appeared at local dining theatre productions, including Winnipeg's Stage West.
+In the mid-1980s, Jones appeared at local dining theater productions, including Winnipeg's Stage West.

 Personal life and death

-Jones was a Republican and supported the campaign of Dwight Eisenhower in the 1952 presidential election.

-Jones died in UCLA Medical Center in Los Angeles, California, at age 86 from complications from injuries suffered in a fall at his home in Santa Monica, California.
+Jones died at UCLA Medical Center, Los Angeles, aged 86 from complications from injuries suffered in a fall at his home.